 The Centre for Health Protection (CHP) of the Department of Health (DH) today (March 25) provided an update on a suspected case of Middle East Respiratory Syndrome affecting a 61-year-old woman whose respiratory specimen tested negative for Middle East Respiratory Syndrome Coronavirus.

 The patient, with underlying illnesses, presented with fever, cough and shortness of breath upon her arrival in Hong Kong yesterday (March 24).
 She attended the Accident and Emergency Department of North Lantau Hospital and was transferred to Princess Margaret Hospital on the same day for further management under isolation.

 Initial investigations by the CHP revealed that the patient had travelled to Mecca in the Kingdom of Saudi Arabia for about one week before coming to Hong Kong.
 She did not have contact with animals or sick persons during her stay there.

-His nasopharyngeal swab tested negative for Middle East Respiratory Syndrome Coronavirus upon preliminary laboratory testing by the Public Health Laboratory Services Branch of the CHP.
+Her nasopharyngeal aspirate tested negative for Middle East Respiratory Syndrome Coronavirus upon preliminary testing by the CHP's Public Health Laboratory Services Branch.

-Locally, the CHP will continue its surveillance mechanism at public and private hospitals, with practising doctors and at the airport for any suspected case of Middle East Respiratory Syndrome.
+Locally, the CHP will continue its surveillance mechanism with public and private hospitals, practising doctors and the airport for any suspected case of Middle East Respiratory Syndrome.